NPDebs/pre-seeds-research-101/episodes/what-is-research.md

 ::::::::::::::::::::::::::::::::::::: objectives

-At the end of this episode, learners will be able to:
 - Define research in their own words.
 - List reasons for conducting research.
 - Explain the purpose and significance of research in various fields.